Congestion Control for Spraying with Congested Paths: Throughput collapse theorems

-\T{TCP model.} We first model the behavior of several reordering-sensitive CCAs, starting with TCP. \begin{theorem}[TCP] Under the stated assumptions, the throughput of a single TCP flow is

-\end{theorem} \bpo Each packet traversing the congested path returns an ACK only after ACKs from its subsequent three packets arrive, creating three duplicate ACKs and triggering a congestion window reduction by half.
+\T{TCP model.} For TCP New Reno, we only make the above general assumptions. \bp[Proof of \cref{tcp theorem}] Each packet traversing the congested path returns an ACK only after ACKs from its subsequent three packets arrive, creating three duplicate ACKs and triggering a congestion window reduction by half.
 This observation demonstrates that packets traversing longer paths produce the \textit{exact} same window size effect as dropped packets in the Mathis model, generating an identical sawtooth pattern.
 Thus, our TCP flow \textit{exactly} mimics a Mathis TCP flow of RTT $\Tshort$ that periodically experiences a loss every $n$ packets.
 The throughput follows the Mathis formula. \ep

-\T{DCTCP model.} For this model of DCTCP~\cite{dctcp}, we assume that congestion is localized at one buffer, and distinguish the result based on whether the added long-path congestion delay ($\Tlong-\Tshort$) is below the ECN buffer threshold (our default assumption) or not.
+\T{DCTCP model.} For this model of DCTCP~\cite{dctcp}, we assume that congestion is localized at one buffer, and distinguish the result based on whether the added long-path congestion delay ($\Tlong-\Tshort$) is below the ECN buffer threshold (our default assumption) or not\new{, If it's above, we further assume that the delays $\Tlong$ and $\Tshort$ are such that ECN and reordering signals reach the sender with at least one RTT of separation.}.
 Note that the ECN threshold is often set around 1\,BDP~\cite{zhu2015tuning}.
 Both cases yield an $O\para{1/\sqrt{q}}$ throughput, with the same main conclusions on throughput collapse.